etelie/web/README.md

 Environment variables are specified in `.env`.
 If you need to add an environment variable, there is a three-step process you must follow:

 1. Add the variable to `.env`
-    - If the variable should be exposed to the client, prefix it with `NEXT_PUBLIC_`
+    - If the variable should be exposed to the client, prefix it with `CLIENT__` (defined in vite.config.ts)
     - Never allow secrets to be visible to the client
 2. If the value is not secret, add it to `.env.template`.
 If the value is secret, still add the variable to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)
-3. Add a Zod type validator to `src/env.mjs`
+3. Add a type declaration for the environment variable to `src/vite-env.d.ts`

 Client environment variables are built into the Docker image as build arguments.
 Server variables are injected at runtime as regular environment variables unto the container.

 ### Contribution guidelines

-Tests

-- Unit testing is an essential component of the software development lifecycle
+Testing

-- Good code is maintainable code
+- Testable code should be tested.

-- Superfluous tests extend build times unnecessarily
+- Code should be designed to be testable.

 Code review